open5e/open5e/source/equipment/magic-items/bag-of-devouring.rst

 inside the bag can use its action to try to escape with a successful DC 15 Strength check.
-Another creature can use its action to reach into the bag to pull a creature out, doing so with a successful DC 20 Strength check (provided it isn’t pulled inside the bag first).
+Another creature can use its action to reach into the bag to pull a creature out, doing so with a successful DC 20 Strength check (provided it isn't pulled inside the bag first).
 Any creature that starts its turn inside the bag is devoured, its body destroyed.

 Inanimate objects can be stored in the bag, which can hold a cubic foot